maziac/DeZog/design/Disassembly.md

 # Intelligent Disassembly (z80dismblr)

-Basically the disassembler works on own 'memory', 64k address block.
+Basically the disassembler works on own 'memory', a 64k address block.
 The memory can have attributes attached to each address.
 When nothing is known yet about the memory all is UNKNOWN (0).
 But ass soon as something gets known more flags are added.